AsleepCoffee/General-Notes/Cloud/Azure/Azure Security Engineer Associate/Secure your cloud applications in Azure/Top 5 security items to consider before pushing to production.md

 Using components with known vulnerabilities is a huge problem in our industry.
 It is so problematic that is has made the OWASP top ten list of worst web application vulnerabilities, holding at #9 for several years.

+**Track known security vulnerabilties**

+The problem we have is knowing when an issue is discovered.
+Keeping our libraries and dependencies updated (#4 in our list!) will of course help, but it's a good idea to keep track of identified vulnerabilities that might impact your application.

+Note: When a system has a known vulnerability, it is much more likely also to have exploits available, code that people can use to attack those systems.
+If an exploit is made public, it is crucial that any affected systems are updated immediately.

+How to verify if you have known vulnerabilities in your 3rd party components

+You could put a daily task into your phone to go and check this list, there are also many tools exist to allow us to verify if our dependencies are vulnerable.
+You can run these tools against your codebase, or better yet, add them to your CI/CD pipeline to automatically check for issues as part of the development process.

+When you use libraries or other 3rd party components as part of your application you are also taking on any risks they may have.
+The best way to reduce this risk is to ensure that you are only using components that have no known vulnerabilities associated with them.